Sinkcat113/Bluesky-Checkpoint/README.md

 Bluesky Checkpoints is a little project I started and have hosted on my domain so when people find my Bluesky account which is also my domain they can connect to more people!

-# Setting your own instance
+# Setting up your own instance

 Setting up your own instance is pretty easy!
 I will show a run down of how you can have it hosted via a VPS or hosting provider that supports PHP 8.x!.